TelemTobi/UIKit-Viper-Template/README.md

 - `didTapCloseButton()` handles the action when a close button is tapped and should conclude the flow.
 - `didTapBackButton()` handles the action when a back button is tapped and should navigate back to the previous ViewController.

+**The Coordinator protocol also includes several convenient methods with default implementations.<br/>
+Be sure to explore them for additional insights and efficiency!**
+<br/><br/>
 Your project can incorporate as many coordinators as needed, with each coordinator managing a complete flow within your application.

 <br/>